Paiján culture: Common tools

-Common Paijan tools used included single and double sidescrapers, unifaces – pieces or tabular blocks retouched on one face only all around the edge to give them an ovate shape, borers – rare small jasper blocks that have 3 points, and most abundantly - denticulates which have thick, steep edges.
+Common Paijan tools used included single and double sidescrapers, unifaces – pieces or tabular blocks retouched on one face only all around the edge to give them an ovate shape, borers – rare small jasper blocks that have three points, and most abundantly - denticulates which have thick, steep edges.
 Bifaces are another common artifact found on Paiján sites.

 Time period

 Based on the evidence as of 2015, the Paiján complex has been dated to ca. 13,000-10,000 cal BP.

 Early Paiján sites indicate large bands that moved seasonally between the coastal plains and the western slopes of the Andes.

 Late Paiján subphase sites feature three types of projectile points, Talambo, Contracting Narrow stem, and Contracting Broad stem types.
 They are now dated between 11,200 and 9,600 cal BP.
 These sites evidence smaller groups of decreased mobility.
-According to anthropologist Tom Dillehay, a possible explanation for this change is that an amelioration of the climate increased the availability of wild plants and animals; thus, Paiján people required less movement to meet their requirements while still relying on hunting-gathering.
+According to anthropologist Tom Dillehay, a possible explanation for this change is that an amelioration of the climate increased the availability of wild plants and animals; thus, Paiján people needed less movement to meet their requirements while still relying on hunting-gathering.